Christoffer2019/ramverk/REVISION.md

 V2.1.0 (2020-12-13)
 -------------------

+### Important!
+This version has a bug.
+Please use a newer version.

 Added
 * view/ip/via-php/result.php for displaying information on IP.
 * js/map.js, js/wikipedia.js and js/flag.js for displaying IP position on a map, a link to the country's Wikipedia page and the country's flag when the API result for an IP is displayed.